Lately, we have turned our focus to lovely edible oils.

 Whether applied topically or taken internally, they are really great for your skin.

-We have put together this handy guide on the best cooking oils, so you can get the most out of your edible oils.
+For this reason, we have put together this handy guide, so you can get the most out of your edible oils.

 We know from previous articles, that oils can be divided into two categories: unrefined and refined: